 San Diego & Imperial Counties Sustainable Freight Implementation Strategy

-SANDAG and the Imperial County Transportation Commission are developing a Sustainable Freight Implementation Strategy to help transition the freight sector in San Diego and Imperial Counties to sustainable technologies, operations, and infrastructure over the next 30 years.
-The strategy will systematically implement multimodal freight projects and policies, seek to pilot innovative technologies, create a workforce development toolkit, and identify potential funding sources for implementation.
+SANDAG and the Imperial County Transportation Commission developed a Sustainable Freight Implementation Strategy to help transition the freight sector in San Diego and Imperial counties to sustainable technologies, operations, and infrastructure.
+The strategy considers the funding and implementation of numerous multimodal freight projects and policies, including innovative technologies.
+It also analyzed the current state of the sustainable freight labor market and identified workforce development recommendations.

-Public engagement is instrumental in the creation of the Sustainable Freight Strategy.
-SANDAG will gather input from diverse individuals and organizations in the most affected areas and related industries throughout development of the strategy.
+Public engagement was instrumental in developing the Sustainable Freight Strategy.
+Throughout the project, SANDAG gathered input from diverse individuals and organizations in the most affected areas and related industries.

-The area of study includes communities adjacent to major freight infrastructure in San Diego and Imperial Counties.
-Environmental justice areas, as defined by AB 617, will be a particular focus and include the Portside Environmental Justice Communities, the International Border Community, and the Calexico-El Centro-Heber corridor.
+The area of study includes communities adjacent to major freight infrastructure in San Diego and Imperial counties.
+Environmental justice areas, as defined by AB 617, were a particular focus and include the Portside Environmental Justice Communities, the International Border Community, and the Calexico-El Centro-Heber corridor.

-The Sustainable Freight Strategy project kicked off in February 2022 and is expected to be complete in Mach 2024.
-The strategy is funded by a Caltrans Sustainable Transportation Planning Grant.
+The Sustainable Freight Strategy project kicked off in February 2022 and was completed in March 2024.
+It was funded by a Caltrans Sustainable Transportation Planning Grant.

 For more information, please contact Senior Regional Planner Mariela Rodriguez at 619.699.1936 or mariela.rodriguez@sandag.org.